-Description of the most significant assessed risks of material misstatement, including assessed risks of material misstatement due to fraud Summary of the auditor's response to the risks

-Loan Loss Provision for Loans to Customers

-See Note 6 to the financial statements

-The assessment of loan loss provisions for loans to customers requires the Bank's management to exercise a significant level of judgment, especially with regard to identifying impaired receivables and quantifying loan impairment.
-To assess the amount of provisions for expected losses, the Bank applies statistical models with input parameters obtained from internal and external sources.
+Description of the most significant assessed risks of material misstatement, including assessed risks of material misstatement due to fraud Summary of the auditor's response to the risks Loan Loss Provision for Loans to Customers See Note 6 to the financial statements The assessment of loan loss provisions for loans to customers requires the Bank's management to exercise a significant level of judgment, especially with regard to identifying impaired receivables and quantifying loan impairment.
+We assessed the adequacy of the methodology used by the Bank to identify loan impairment and calculate provisions for the selected significant portfolios.